adampielak/proxmox-ubuntu-fileserver/README.md

 # Proxmox Ubuntu CT File Server (NAS)
-The following is for creating our Proxmox Ubuntu CT File Server built on our primary proxmox node typhoon-01.
+The following is for creating a Proxmox Ubuntu CT File Server built on our primary Proxmox node typhoon-01.

 Network Prerequisites are:
 - [x] Layer 2 Network Switches